Former Venezuelan oil minister is arrested in connection with corruption probe, authorities say

 The oil minister resigned a few days before senior officials in the government of President Nicolás Maduro and business leaders were arrested in March 2023 as part of an investigation into the corruption scheme that was based on international oil sales.
 El Aissami disappeared from public life after the arrests and his whereabouts were frequently questioned.

 Saab said El Aissami’s arrest took time because of the various steps in the investigation.
-The top prosecutor tied the former minister to the alleged scheme that involved selling Venezuelan oil through the country’s cryptocurrency oversight agency in parallel to the state-run Petróleos de Venezuela SA.
+The top prosecutor tied the former minister to the alleged scheme that involved selling Venezuelan oil through the country’s cryptocurrency oversight agency in parallel to the state-run Petróleos de Venezuela S.A., commonly known as PDVSA.

 Saab last year said the oversight agency allegedly signed contracts for the loading of crude on ships “without any type of administrative control or guarantees,” violating legal regulations.
 He said that once the oil was marketed, “the corresponding payments were not made” to the state oil company.